dwilliams-genesis/runs-n-poses/README.md

 ## Similarity scoring

 See `similarity_scoring.py` for how we calculated the similarity scores.
-This is difficult to reproduce from scratch as it requires an entire copy of the PDB and large amounts of memory.
+This requires an entire copy of the PDB, the PLINDER dataset, and large amounts of memory.
 The same functionality will shortly be added to [PLINDER](https://github.com/plinder-org/plinder).
 The processed output of this script can be found in `train_similarity_scores.parquet`.